Al-Nasir Muhammad Mosque: Structure

 In the 1335 renovation, the mosque was heightened, its roof rebuilt and a dome of plastered wood covered with green tiles was added over the maqsura (prayer niche).
 For centuries the Qala'un Mosque was considered the most glamorous mosque in Cairo until the dome over the prayer niche collapsed in the sixteenth century and the high marble dado was carried off to Constantinople by the Ottoman conqueror Sultan Selim I. The present dome is modern, carried by granite columns taken from ancient Egyptian temples.

-The Mosque of al-Nasir is also called The Mosque of the Citadel.
-It rests in the South Eastern part of Cairo.
-Though often overshadowed by mosques more central to the city, the Mosque of the Citadel (also known as the Mosque of al-Nasir) is historically significant in its own right.
-It was built by Sultan Nasir Mohammed ibn Kalaoun in the year 1318 (718 by the Islamic calendar).
-The mosque was frequently used by its sponsor as well as his military.
-When the Ottomans took over the city they looted it and it fell into disrepair.
-Its restoration began when the British took over Cairo at the end of the 18th century.